ESP32 — ESP-IDF v6

 Step 2 — Install Homebrew

-If Homebrew is not installed:
+If Homebrew is not already installed:

 shell